jmejia8/SearchSpaces.jl/README.md

 ## API

-- `sample`: for sampling values in search space.
 - `cardinality`: to get the cardinality of the search space.
 - `AtomicSearchSpace` is an abstract type to define primitive search spaces.